compTAG/student-resources/irb/4-funding.md

 ## 4.1 Funding Sources

 Select all applicable:

-* Funded Research: YES
+* Funded Research: TODO:YES/NO
-* Classroom Research: Y/N
+* Classroom Research:  TODO:YES/NO
-* Unfunded: Y/N
+* Unfunded: TODO:YES/NO
-* Other: Y/N
+* Other: NO

 ### 4.1.1.1 (If Funded Research)